Macromolecular, Supramolecular, and Nanochemistry (MSN)

 - EAGER, RAPID or RAISE proposals (must discuss with a Program Officer before submission)

-Submissions that advance MSN chemistry knowledge in sustainability are also encouraged.
-Examples include, but are not limited to: transformative approaches to efficient and inexpensive synthesis using renewable feedstocks or earth abundant elements; and innovative research that enhances the understanding of efficient use and recycling of critical elements or the conversion of energy from renewable sources.
+Through the Critical Aspects of Sustainability (CAS) program, the Division of Chemistry looks to support basic research aimed at improving the sustainability of resources for future generations while maintaining or improving current products within a global society.
+Submissions that advance MSN chemistry knowledge in sustainability are may include, but are not limited to: transformative approaches to efficient and inexpensive synthesis using renewable feedstocks or earth abundant elements; and innovative research that enhances the understanding of efficient use and recycling of critical elements or the conversion of energy from renewable sources.